 Local authorities, both Labour-led and Conservative, rubberstamp ‘regeneration’ schemes pursued by corporate developers, housebuilders and housing associations.
 Instead of building desperately needed council homes, these developer-led, council-backed schemes build high-density towers and blocks of primarily luxury apartments.

 These new homes are sold and rented at prices way beyond the means of Londoners on average and lower incomes.
 Thousands of London households, especially ones with younger members, thus find themselves priced out of the city of their birth where their families have lived for generations.

 For instance, work begins on building 2,900 private new homes at Colindale in north London on a 47-acre site formerly occupied by the Metropolitan Police’s training college.
-Plans also firm up to build 7,000 mainly private new homes in a vast development ring engulfing Wembley Stadium.
+Another 7,000 mainly private new homes in a vast development engulf Wembley Stadium.
 The Kings Cross Central ‘regeneration’ scheme nears completion on former railway lands – but with very little ‘affordable’ housing.

 Ironically, Johnson designates Colindale/Burnt Oak and Wembley as ‘Opportunity Areas’ – ripe for developer-led ‘regeneration’ for profit but ruled out for council or social housing for Londoners.

 Broken and shredded

 Johnson’s reign as Mayor proves useless for Londoners who desperately need genuinely affordable homes.
 It also becomes a nightmare for tens of thousands of council estate residents who live in homes with secure tenancies and subsidised rents.